Cantal: Economy

 The climate being generally too cool and damp for grain, much of Cantal is given over to pasture for Aubrac and Salers cattle, sheep, and, formerly, horses.
-This in turn supports a dairy industry responsible for butter and Roquefort cheese and the appellation-controlled cheeses Cantal, Salers, and Bleu d'Auvergne.
+This in turn supports a dairy industry responsible for butter and Roquefort cheese (formerly) and the appellation-controlled cheeses Cantal, Salers, and Bleu d'Auvergne.
 Cantal is the French department with the greatest number of appellation-controlled cheeses, although proper Roquefort is now restricted to cheese produced in the Aveyron department.
 The region's mineral products include coal, copper, lead, iron, antimony, granite, slate and lime, but the department's isolation and poor infrastructure long precluded their exploitation.
 Before the First World War, the primary exports were livestock, cheese, butter, and coal and the main imports were coal, wine, grain, flour, and pottery.
 By then, it had been connected to both the Orleans and Midi railways.

 Traditionally, many Cantalians roamed France during the year plying humble trades but now the area's relative lack of industry and development permits tourism.
 An area has been set aside as the Auvergne Volcanos Regional Park (Parc Regional des Volcans d’Auvergne).

 Demographics

 The Occitan language was historically spoken in Cantal.

-The official population count for 2019 was 144,692.
-It peaked at 262,117 in 1836, and has been below 200,000 since the First World War.
+The population of Cantal peaked at 262,117 in 1836, and has been below 200,000 since the First World War.
 Like many of the country's rural departments, Cantal experienced a marked decrease in population throughout the twentieth century as agricultural wages failed to keep pace with those available in the industrialising regions.
 The department falls within the band of low-density population known as the empty diagonal.